-Please note: The museum continues to be open regular operational hours on Saturdays and Sundays from 10 a.m. to 4 p.m.
-Tickets can be purchased online in advance or in-person at the ticket kiosk in the Union Terminal Rotunda or the HHC Lobby.
-Learn more about visiting the museum here.
+The museum is open regular operational hours on Saturdays and Sundays from 10:00 a.m. to 4:00 p.m.
+Tickets can be purchased online in advance or in-person at the ticket kiosk in the Union Terminal Rotunda or the HHC lobby.
+Visitors may also book private appointment times to tour the museum on weekdays by calling 513-487-3055 or e-mailing Scott Santangelo at: [email protected].
+Forty-eight hours of notice for weekday appointments is preferred.
+Learn more about visiting the museum HERE.

 Unable to make it to the museum?
 Take a virtual tour of the museum by clicking here.

 Located at Cincinnati’s historic Union Terminal, the site where numerous Holocaust survivors arrived in Cincinnati to rebuild their lives, the museum examines this watershed moment through its local connection.
 Using innovative storytelling, interactive experiences, and genuine artifacts, visitors witness the strength and courage of the human spirit set against the backdrop of one of the darkest chapters in human history.
 The museum incorporates media, artifacts, art, and interactive exhibitions to share this history and its lessons.
 It also includes the Humanity Gallery where visitors explore moments, meeting individuals who activated their character strengths to become upstanders and bring change to our community and world.

 “Having the center at Union Terminal provides a genuine example of history related to the Holocaust that is hard to find in America.” — Forbes

 “The museum encapsulates the history of the Holocaust, doing so with bravery, sensitivity, and respect.”

 Discover, plan, and book your trip to Cincinnati.